Yoga for health

 - Integral.
 A gentle type of yoga that may include breathing exercises, chanting, and meditation.

 - Iyengar.
-A style that places great attention to the precise alignment of the body.
+A style that pays great attention to the precise alignment of the body.
 You may also hold poses for long periods of time.

 - Kundalini.
 Emphasizes the effects of breath on the postures.
 The goal is to free energy in the lower body so it can move upward.